ERCC (http://eriedel.info)

 As to the rest, the above applies to the procedure.
 The input can be evaluated using the means available in VBScript (string functions, RegExp object).
 An example application can be found in multichoice.vbs.
 Here, too, I have made an additional separation of option selection (options.vbs) and input evaluation (mchoice.vbs).
 Again, a mutual call takes place between both files.
 It would also be possible to use the mchoice.bat command file, as indicated in options.vbs.
 And vice versa, the options.bat console input could invoke the mchoice.vbs script.

 Another solution is available via the HTML application (HTA).
-Put simply, this is an executable HTML file that typically combines HTML controls with VBScript functions.
+Put simply, this is an executable HTML file that typically combines HTML controls with VBScript or JScript functions.
 The executing program mshta.exe is a standard part of Windows.

 For example, the dialog box could be defined like this: